 For those interested in more traditional and reserved places, Sado Island is a great option.
 To get to know the city well, the ideal is to rent a car or use a transport service.

-But doing it this way is a little more expensive, if traveling on tour or in larger groups it's worth more.
-A transport also used in the region are the bicycles, there are points that rent to tourists.
+But doing it this way is a bit more expensive; traveling on a tour or in larger groups is more worthwhile.
+A mode of transport also used in the region is bicicletas, there are places that rent them to tourists.

 One of the most visited places in Sado is Ogi.
 Ogi is one of the most developed regions because in the past it served as an important navigation route that passed through the site.